Project-Delivery-Infant-Development/sample-project/README.md

 Add package by typing ```$ meteor add aldeed:collection2-core
 $ meteor npm install --save simpl-schema```
-More details at https://atmospherejs.com/aldeed/collection2-core This package is used to allows you to attach a schema to a Mongo.Collection.
+More details at https://atmospherejs.com/aldeed/collection2-core This package allows you to attach a schema to a Mongo.Collection.
 Automatically validates against that schema when inserting and updating from client or server code.

 5. **aldeed:autoform**
 Add package by typing ```$ meteor add aldeed:autoform```